 Growing up in the south, I was raised on collard greens.
 There was no special occasion needed.
 I just loved them any day of the week.
 Of course, you know what they say right?
 Eat your greens on New Year’s Day and it is supposed to bring you money in the new year.
 Sure i’ll play along.
-I have had recently had so many people ask about my favorite recipe for collards.
-I decided to share with you.
+I have recently had so many people ask about my favorite recipe for collards.
+Allow me to share with y’all.

 1/2 pound smoked meat ( ham hocks, smoked turkey wings, or smoked neck bones)